Prince-Obiuto/web-form/README.md

 - **NanoHTTPD** as the lightweight HTTP server.
 - **MySQL** for database storage.
 - **Vercel** for hosting the web application.
+- **Javax mail** for handling the mail server and sending a confirmation email.

 ## Getting Started